wbhart/mpir/build.vc10/readme.txt

 	cmd>run_lib_tests.py >out.txt

-When an MPIR library is built the file 'last_build.txt' is
-written to the buid.vc10 subdirectory giving details of the build configuration.
-These details are then used to run the MPIR tests and this means that these tests need to be run immediately after the library to be tested has been built.
+The tests need to be run immediately after the library to be tested has been built.
-It is possible to test a different library by editing 'last_build.txt' but this will only work if the files in the build output directories are still present from an earlier build.
-In order to avoid errors, it is advisable before testing to do a clean build of the library under test (to do a completely clean build, the files in the build.vc10\Win32 and build.vc10\x64 directories should be deleted).

 Test Failures
 =============